The demand for small, precision, high volume components has allowed MIM to thrive in the electronics sector

 Lightning connector for Apple devices

-Metal Injection Molding is used to produce Apple’s Lightning connector, a component that has been produced in the tens of millions per week at peak production.
-Such small, complex high volume components can be produced in multi-cavity molds to net-shape.
+Metal Injection Molding is used to produce Apple’s Lightning connector, a component that is produced in the tens of millions per week at peak production.
+Such small, complex, high volume components can be produced in multi-cavity molds to net-shape.

 Cold plates and heatsinks

-The sheer number of small pins, at 279, to be packed within a small confined space, maximises the overall surface area and hence optimises the thermal efficiency.
+The sheer number of small cooling pins in such applications, all packed within a small confined space, maximise the overall surface area and hence optimise thermal efficiency.

-In this aspect, it provides the thermal performance of the MIM coldplate with an added competitive edge when compared with other manufacturing processes.
+The thermal performance of the MIM coldplate therefore bring a competitive edge when compared with other manufacturing processes.

-Although from a long discontinued mobile phone, this phone flip slider and hinge barrel are two MIM parts which made up a dual-hinge opening mechanism.
-This mechanism allows a clamshell style phone cover to slide up and down and flip open in a single movement.
+Although from a long discontinued mobile phone, this flip slider and hinge barrel are two parts which mark a milestone in MIM’s adoption in the consumer electronics sector.
+This mechanism allowed a clamshell style phone cover to slide up and down and flip open in a single movement.

-The parts are made from high strength 17-4 PH stainless steel and the MIM process allowed very complex thin walls, overhanging structures and a 3D design (Fig. 25).
-The parts also demonstrate the high quality polished finish that can be achieved.
+The parts were made from 17-4 PH stainless steel and the MIM process allowed very thin walls, overhanging structures and a complex overall design.
+The parts also demonstrated the high quality polished finish that can be achieved.